Marines link burnout from pandemic, border duties to accident at sea that killed 9

 “I’m trying to find my blessings wherever they are,” she said.
 “Those safety boats, they are fast.”

-The disaster occurred during a period in which military travel was restricted, reducing training options.
+The disaster occurred during a period in which military travel was restricted due to the pandemic, reducing training options.
 The Marines involved were with the 15th Marine Expeditionary Unit a task force that operates from naval ships at sea.

 One Marine officer interviewed as part of the investigation said that senior commanders knew “we are not in a normal place” in terms of completing training, and that “anybody could call a time out or drive reconsideration of whether we were to do something.”